 \subsection{Headline Scores}

 The RMSE is a staple for forecast evaluation because of its simple formulation and straightforward interpretation.
 However, the use of this ``L2'' or Euclidian norm in the loss functions used to train many first-generation AIWP models means that these algorithms focus almost exclusively on reducing RMSE.
-This appears to offer a significant but potentially artificial advantage to AIWP and hybrid models.
+This appears to offer a significant but potentially superficial advantage to AIWP and hybrid models.
 The reliance on RMSE also encourages smoothing in AIWP forecasts as the network learns to reduce loss by eliminating poorly predicted smaller-scale features, thereby minimizing the double-penalty errors induced by feature misplacement \citep{Hoffman95,Ebert13}.
-Despite these limitations, assessment of the bias and RMSE of 500~hPa temperature (Figs.~\ref{bias}\textendash\ref{rmse_rel}) provide information about mass field predictions while avoiding the complexity of levels that regularly intersect the planetary boundary layer.
+Despite these limitations, assessment of the bias and RMSE of 500~hPa temperature (Figs.~\ref{bias}\textendash\ref{rmse_rel}) provides information about mass-field predictions while avoiding the complexity of levels that regularly intersect the planetary boundary layer.

-Most physical models maintain a steady mid-tropospheric temperature bias throughout their integrations (Fig.~\ref{bias}a and d); however, UKMO and DWD forecasts warm slightly with lead time, while ECCC predictions suffer from transient cooling when initialized with ECMWF analyses (SIC stream; Fig.~\ref{bias}d).
+Most physical models maintain a steady mid-tropospheric temperature bias throughout their integrations (Fig.~\ref{bias}a and d); however, CPTEC/INPE forecasts cool substantially with lead time, UKMO and DWD forecasts warm slightly, and ECCC predictions suffer from transient cooling.
 The sources of these systematic errors are currently under investigation by the contributing centers.
 Also unexpected is a long initialization memory in GFDL predictions: a near-neutral bias in OIC-stream forecasts (Fig.~\ref{bias}a) is replaced by a long-lived warm bias in SIC integrations (Fig.~\ref{bias}d).

 Although the amplitudes of temperature biases in AIWP models are generally similar to their physically based counterparts, most contributions exhibit a cooling trend throughout the forecast period (Fig.~\ref{bias}b and e).
 This may be the result of systematic temperature differences between ERA5 and the analyses used for fine-tuning \citep{Bouallegue24}.
 As the exception to ERA5-based training regimens (Table~\ref{ai_table}), DWD AIWP forecasts exhibit a stable temperature bias, potentially providing guidance for revisions to training and fine-tuning protocols.